 MES architecture

-How MESkit agents call MES tools
+How MESkit smart features call MES tools

 Summary